Subscribe to Blog via Email

 Not true.
 It could be one of the other syndromes or tumor types or a side effect of your treatment.
 Check out this post.

 Not true.
 Simply, no cancer is good.
 Some are statistically worse than others in prognostic terms, that’s true…… but living with NETs is very often not a walk in the park.
 However, no one cancer is better to get than any other – they’re all bad.
 Read more here.

 Not true.
 Many NET Patients are correctly diagnosed early on in their investigation and in a reasonable time.
+Also, many are incidentally detected as an investigation leads to a scan or imaging – that is not a misdiagnosis.
 This myth is perpetuated because of two things: firstly, on forums, the ratio of long-term misdiagnosis is high creating a false perception; and secondly, the method of capturing patient surveys is not extensive enough – again creating a false perception.
 In fact, the latest and largest database analysis from US indicates earlier diagnosis is improving, with more and more NETs being picked up at an early stage.
 Read more here.

 Not true.
 This is a common misunderstanding within the community.
 They both had Pseudomyxoma Peritonei (PMP).
 Read more about PMP here.

 Myth 16: I’ve been diagnosed with Neuroendocrine Tumours – my life is over

 Not true.
 Many patients live a very long time and lead fairly normal lives with the right treatment and support.
 It’s difficult but I try not to use ‘I can’t’ too much.
 Read more here.